sapphire-source13/cpp-calculator-project/README.md

 Just a fun calculator for a school project  ^_^
 ## Description

 This project is a simple command-line calculator implemented in C++.
 It allows users to perform basic arithmetic operations (addition, subtraction, multiplication, and division).
-The program was developed as part of a [Course Name] course to demonstrate fundamental C++ programming concepts such as variables, input/output, loops, conditional statements, functions, and error handling using `try-catch` blocks.
+The program was developed as part of a Programming Language course to demonstrate fundamental C++ programming concepts such as variables, input/output, loops, conditional statements, functions, and error handling using `try-catch` blocks.

 ## Technologies Used